3 years full-time

-Our BA Archaeology and Heritage brings together a depth of knowledge about the human past with a practical understanding of why that knowledge is important for society today.
+BA Archaeology and Heritage brings together a depth of knowledge about the human past with a practical understanding of why that knowledge is important for society today.
 You'll explore different interpretations of heritage and gain practical skills in communicating our past to the public.
 You'll delve into questions tackling the conflict around heritage and explore how we can protect it for the future.

-Our department is renowned for being friendly and welcoming, meaning you'll get to know your lecturers, and they'll get to know you.
+Our department is renowned for being friendly and welcoming, meaning you'll get to know your lecturers and they'll get to know you.
 You'll have endless opportunities to get involved, from joining the Archaeology Society to working abroad on a research project.
 We're based in the King's Manor in the city centre - a beautiful and truly unique Medieval building, with additional state-of-the-art facilities on the main campus.

 Our five undergraduate courses all have a common first year, so it's easy to change between them.
-If you choose to transfer onto any other courses, you'll need to complete the excavation rather than the heritage project during the Summer Term of your first year.

 We emphasise flexibility - there's very little restriction on the modules you can choose to study.

-Archaeology also offers plenty of opportunities, during vacation breaks, to get involved with research abroad.
+Archaeology also offers plenty of opportunities during vacation breaks to get involved with research abroad.